amaiwu/notepad/README.md

 # notepad
-An application for taking and storing notes
+An application for making and storing notes